Mhonns/Distributed-Hash-Cracker/README.md

 # Distributed Hash Cracker

-A distributed system for cracking password hashes by leveraging multiple Linux machines in a network distributing workload on multiple cpu cores.
+A terminal based distributed system for cracking password hashes by leveraging multiple Linux machines in a network distributing workload on multiple cpu cores.

 ## Objectives